Incorporation of Carnethy into a Company

 The committee recognised that training and other events (handicap races, social runs, etc) were also in effect being organised by individual club members, which was potentially exposing all members to joint and several unlimited liability.
 By transferring the organisation of all training and other events to Carnethy Hill Running Club, members now have the benefit of limited liability.

 The committee considered other legal entities such as Industrial Provident Society (IPS) and Scottish Charitable Incorporated Organisation (SCIO).
-On review, given the additional constraints and reporting requirements, and following legal advice, it was recommended that most suitable legal entity for the club was a company limited by guarantee.
+On review, given the additional constraints and reporting requirements, and following legal advice, it was recommended that the most suitable legal entity for the club was a company limited by guarantee.
 Members have the ability to tailor the Articles of Association (the documents that form the company’s constitution, define the responsibilities of the directors, and the activities of the club).
 The reporting requirements are minimal; an annual return and the annual accounts to be filed at Companies House plus an annual corporation tax return with HMRC.

 Prior to January 2015 the club used the insurance cover from SHR for its races.
 This insurance only provided cover for individual races, and none of the other club’s activities (training, handicap races, social events, etc) were insured, neither were the club’s assets.
 The current insurance policy provides public liability insurance for club races, all the club’s other activities, the club’s assets, and directors’ liability insurance.
 This policy is reviewed annually and insurance cover amended as required to suit the requirements of both clubs.

 Limited companies, in addition to unincorporated associations, are liable to corporation tax on their profits.
 Whilst both Carnethy clubs are run as not for profit entities, in some years a surplus over income can arise.
-In order that no corporation tax becomes liable, the clubs have been granted Community Amateur Sports Club (CASC) status by HMRC, and provided that the qualifying conditions are met, there will be no corporation tax to pay.
+In order that no corporation tax becomes liable, the clubs have been granted Community Amateur Sports Club (CASC) status by HMRC, and provided that the qualifying conditions continue to be met, there will be no corporation tax to pay.

 By being a company limited by guarantee the club has its own legal identity and offers the highest level of liability protection to its members.
 There has been no noticeable change in the way the club is run, and membership continues to grow, with Carnethy being the largest hill running club in Scotland.
 Since 2015 a number of other running clubs have sought to follow Carnethy, and become companies limited by guarantee.